bwmanske/rpido/README.md

 If you set up a number of Raspberry Pi configurations, need to configure a computer cluster or want to setup online access without a monitor and keyboard then you should find this script useful.

+## Sept 13 2019

+Removed the -k option to keep the file system mounted.
+Same for the option to specify a command to run on the command line.
+For this type of stuff use the -s option to open a shell as root in the root folder.
+This will allow you to execute the commands you would have put on the command line.
+The shell will stay open until you type exit.

+The config script is now copied to the mounted file system and it executes.
+It changes to the dir where the script is run from and then loads the config script.

+Added validation for the script.
+If some values are not found or are wrong you will get a descriptive error.

+Info for the config is now being loaded properly but no code for actually changing options is in place yet.

 ## Sept 12 2019

 The structure for the config files and the multi host names is in place and working.
 When selecting host count -H now multiple copies of the image files will be created with the requested host name and the suffix.